-Pursuant to California Rules of Court, Rule 5.700 and Welfare and Institutions Code Section 302(d), the Court will enter appropriate custody and visitation orders at the time the Juvenile Court terminates jurisdiction in a dependency case.
-To ensure there is in fact a significant change of circumstances to warrant modification of that order, when issuing the "Custody Order-Juvenile-Final Judgment-Visitation Order-Juvenile" (Judicial Council Form JV-200/JV-205), the Court may order that any application, order to show cause or motion to change custody or visitation filed within one year of the "Custody Order-Juvenile-Final Judgment/Visitation Order-Juvenile," is to be assigned and determined by a juvenile bench officer.
-In such cases the juvenile bench officer shall sit as a family law bench officer when hearing such an application, order to show cause or motion, and the matter shall be heard pursuant to the provisions of the Family Code.
+Pursuant to California Rules of Court, Rule 5.700 and Welfare and Institutions Code Section 302(d), the Court may enter appropriate custody and visitation orders at the time the Juvenile Court terminates jurisdiction in a dependency case.
+To ensure there is in fact a significant change of circumstances to warrant modification of that order, when issuing the "Custody Order-Juvenile-Final Judgment-Visitation Order-Juvenile" (Judicial Council

+Form JV-200/JV-205), any request for order, application, order to show cause or motion to change custody or visitation filed within one year of the "Custody Order-Juvenile-Final Judgment/Visitation Order-Juvenile," shall be assigned and determined by a juvenile bench officer.
+If possible, the matter shall be calendared before the juvenile bench officer who issued the final judgment and custody order.
+In such cases the juvenile bench officer shall sit as a family law bench officer and the matter shall be heard pursuant to the provisions of the Family Code.